-It is the intention of Tyne Coast College that all reasonably practicable steps will be taken to make provisions for the safe evacuation of people with disabilities from its premises.
+It is the intention of Tyne Coast College that all reasonably practicable steps will be taken to make provisions for the safe evacuation of people with special educational needs and disabilities from its premises.

-All disabilities which may restrict the timely evacuation of individuals from the premises in an emergency e.g. mobility issues, hearing problems, poor sight, cognitive aspects.
+All special educational needs and disabilities (inclusive of mental health/wellbeing) which may restrict the timely evacuation of individuals from the premises in an emergency e.g. mobility issues, hearing problems, poor sight, cognitive aspects.